 An Army officer who grew up in Shelton was killed in Iraq on Tuesday after the patrol he was leading came under small arms fire.

-the Army said.
+First Lt.
+Thomas J. Brown, 26, was leading his soldiers on a patrol in Salman Pak, Iraq, the Army said.
 Brown was serving with the 2nd Battalion of the 6th Infantry Regiment, 2nd Brigade Combat Team, 1st Armored Division, based in Baumholder, Germany.

 "Ever since Tom was young, he always wanted to go into the military," said Carol Brown, his mother.
 She said she and her late husband had insisted that their son first go to college.
 He graduated from George Mason University.